The Vegan Eggplant Lasagna Challenge

 Several factors inspired me to make this Vegan Eggplant Lasagna.
 First, I recently purchased a Cuisinart Elite 2.0 16-cup Food Processor and wanted to play with it.
 It has a great slicing blade that you can set at 10 different levels of thickness from 0 mm to 10 mm.
 The lowest setting allows you to cut vegetables or fruit almost paper thin!
 How amazing is that?

 Second, I saw beautiful organic eggplants at the market and immediately wanted to make something with eggplant.
-For weeks I’ve been unsuccessfully looking for tahini (sesame butter) to use in Baba Ganoush.
-Surprisingly, finding tahini in Los Angeles is not easy.
+I’d typically make Baba Ganoush.
+For weeks, however, I’ve been unsuccessfully looking for tahini (sesame butter) to use in baba ganoush.
+Surprisingly, finding tahini in Los Angeles is not as easy as expected.
+I therefore chose to use the lovely eggplants to make a Vegan Eggplant Lasagna.

 Preparing Vegan Eggplant Lasagna allowed me to use my new food processor, eggplants and Vegan Almond Cheese.
 Jackpot!